 No refunds will be considered where the player withdraws after December 31 regardless of the reason.

-RELEASE PROCEDURE
+RELEASE PROCEDURE for U13, U15 and U18

 The objective of this release policy is to keep as many players as possible while offering players an opportunity to reach higher levels

-BMHA and SHA guidelines will be used to assess requests for release.
+BMHA and HS guidelines will be used to assess requests for release.

 A release may be denied if received after October 1.